Pomax/arduino-midi-recorder/README.md

 ### FL Studio 20 (Image-Line)

 Drag the `.mid` file onto the application background (_not_ the channel rack, and _not_ into a pattern).
 When prompted to save changes, say "no", then uncheck "start new project" in the MIDI import dialog, then hit "accept".
 This will create a new channel rack entry and placable pattern that you can assign a "real" instrument by dragging any VST/FL instrument onto the channel rack's import default to replace it.

+To view your automation data, place the import-associated pattern and open its piano roll, then use the "control" picker to select the control you want to see the automation for.

 Importing markers is not possible.